DerivedFunction/stultus/README.md

 git branch -D backend-dokku
 git checkout -b backend-dokku origin/backend-dokku

-# we are now ready to deploy to dokku with:
+# we are now ready to deploy to dokku with (-f if necessary):
 git push dokku backend-dokku
 ```